Portraits from the Summer of Love, and four other photo book picks

 From Kikuji Kawada’s Chizu. © Kikuji Kawada

 One of the most sought-after Japanese photo books has long been Chizu, which means “The Map.”
 Photographer Kikuji Kawada first visited Hiroshima in 1958, photographing the dome that remains as a memorial from the atomic bomb explosion in 1945.
-Over the next few years, he continued to the site and was notably moved by the stains on the walls and ceiling of the dome.
+Over the next few years, he continued to photograph the site and was notably moved by the stains on the walls and ceiling of the dome.

 On August 6, 1965, Chizu was published, the book featuring photos of these stains, along with photos of Japanese war memorabilia.
 The current edition is a reproduction of the original maquette (the pre-production dummy), in two hardcover volumes, together with a paperback volume, which discusses the history of the book, and includes an interview with the photographer.

-The style of photos and the unconventional crops give the book an abstract quality.
+The style of photos and the unconventional crops give the book an quality.
 This is especially true of the original edition, which included fold-out pages.
 The maquette edition is much simpler, without the gatefolds, but it still shows how powerful this book is.

 The post Portraits from the Summer of Love, and four other photo book picks appeared first on Popular Photography.